drkmsmithjr/BWM_E36_FlashLightHack/README.md

 LTSimCircuits:  The simulation files for the new circuits in LTSPICE

-See the complete E36 BWM Flight Teardown at:  http://surfncircuits.com/2017/07/23/teardown-and-repair-of-the-simply-designed-bmw-e36-glovebox-flashlight/
+See the complete E36 BWM Flight Teardown at:  (http://surfncircuits.com/2017/07/23/teardown-and-repair-of-the-simply-designed-bmw-e36-glovebox-flashlight/)[Teardown and Repair of a Simply Designed BMW E36 Globebox Flashlight]
 See the two new Kook Hack Circuits that extend the Flashlight battery at :